If you are unable to obtain scholarship funding for your studies at Oxford, another option may be take out a loan to meet your costs.

 Professional and Career Development Loans (PCDL)

 These loans are bank loans to pay for courses and training that help with your career or help get you into work, usually offered with a reduced interest rate and with the interest paid by the government for two years while you are undertaking your course.
 Loans are between £300 and £10,000 and can cover fees and living costs, with fees payable directly to your college.
 Loans are available for courses that last up to two years, therefore DPhil courses are not eligible.
-You must have been living in the UK for at least three years before your course starts and plan to work in the UK, European Union (EU) or European Economic Area (EEA) after your course.
+To apply you must be a British citizen, and have been living in the UK for at least three years before your course starts and plan to work in the UK, European Union (EU) or European Economic Area (EEA) after your course.
 Oxford's colleges are individually registered for these loans and you should contact your college directly for their registration number.
 For more information, to find out which banks offer the loan and to order an application pack visit the Gov.uk website or call 0800 100 900.
 The registration process is sometimes lengthy, so it is advised that applicants start the application process as early as possible.

 Canadian students should visit the Government of Canada student loans website for information about the loans the Government of Canada offers to eligible full- and part-time post-secondary students in most provinces and territories.